robcarver17/pysystemtrade/docs/backtesting.md

 ##### Pooled forecast scale estimate (default)

 We do this if `pool_instruments=True`.
-This defaults to using the function "syscore.algos.forecast_scalar", but this is configurable using the parameter `func`.
+This defaults to using the function "sysquant.estimators.forecast_scalar.forecast_scalar", but this is configurable using the parameter `func`.
 If you're changing this please see [configuring defaults for your own functions](#config_function_defaults).